arnhrwd/dragon/README.md

     ./dragon.sh online [USERNAME]
     ./dragon.sh config [USERNAME]

-These allow you to `kill` all Dragon daemons (bring them offline), bring them back online and to redo their configuration file, e.g. if you have added more Ubuntu machines, or parameters, etc.
+These allow you to `kill` all Dragon daemons (bring them offline), bring them back online and to redo their configuration file, e.g. if you have changed parameters, etc. If you decide to add more machines to the cluster then it can be done incrementally to an existing set of nodes that are running (by deploying only to those specific nodes), or, somewhat more straight forwardly, all nodes can be offlined, reconfigured and brought back online together.

 # Detailed Usage